amgraham/dlist/README.md

 Features
 ----

-dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements (mostly style, but a little substance), in doing so, you can sort the files by the various columns.
-Clicking them again will reverse the order.
+dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements--mostly style, but a little substance.

 There is a [demo available](http://craft.smarterfish.com/map/) that showcases the various features and design of dlist.